thewellnamed/shadow/GLOSSARY.md

 current.nextCastLatency = next.castStart - endOfCurrent
 ```

 The Avg latency is the mean of the latency for each included cast.
-Casts with latency greater than 3s are ignored.
+Casts with latency greater than 3s are ignored, since they likely
+represent movement rather than casting latency.
+Casts which were [clipped early](#early-mf-clips) are also excluded, since they are reported
+separately.
+Thus the "avg latency" represents something like how efficiently you cast after a mind flay under "normal" circumstances without
+mistakes.
+For stats on how frequently you mis-clip mind flay, see [Early MF Clips](#early-mf-clips) instead.

 ### Avg Spellpower